debiki/talkyard-prod-one/README.md

 ### Install behind Nginx reverse proxy?

+If you don't know what a reverse proxy is, then SKIP this section, and instead continue below, the section "Install on a new server".

+Ok.
 If you want to install Talkyard on a Ubuntu server with a Nginx reverse proxy in front of it, with a LetsEncrypt cert — then, [here's a mini tutorial](https://www.talkyard.io/-389/talkyard-with-nginx-as-reverse-proxy-and-letsencrypt-for-https-mini-tutorial).
 The steps 1, 2, 3 ... in that tutorial, are the steps 1, 2, 3 ... below.